Muzided/omarchy-berserk-theme/README.md

 # ⚔️ Berserk Theme for Omarchy

-A dark, intense theme inspired by *Berserk* and [Omarchy](https://omarchy.org) — capturing raw emotion, somber tones, and relentless atmosphere.
+A dark, intense theme inspired by *Berserk* for [Omarchy](https://omarchy.org) — capturing raw emotion, somber tones, and relentless atmosphere.
 Forged to immerse you in **struggle**, **resolve**, and the **beauty within chaos**.

 > *“Tell him the Black Swordsman has come.”*